 Validation For the comparison of experimental variability with predictive accuracies we are using a test set of compounds that occur in both datasets.
-The Mazzatorta, Swiss Federal Office and combined datasets are used as training data for read across predictions.
+The Mazzatorta, Swiss Federal Office and training datasets are used as training data for read across predictions.
 In order to obtain unbiased predictions all information from the test compound is removed from the training set prior to predictions.
-This procedure is hardcoded into the prediction algorithm in order to prevent validation errors.
+This procedure is hardcoded into the prediction algorithm in order to 6 prevent validation errors.
 Traditional 10-fold crossvalidation results are provided as additional information for all three models.

 TODO: treatment of duplicates Christoph: check if these specifications have changed at submission Results Dataset comparison Elena The main objective of this section is to compare the content of both databases in terms of structural composition and LOAEL values, to estimate the experimental variability of LOAEL values and to establish a baseline for evaluating prediction performance.
 Ches-Mapper analysis We applied the visualization tool CheS-Mapper (Chemical Space Mapping and Visualization in 3D, http://ches-mapper.org, Gütlein, Karwath, and Kramer (2012)) to compare both datasets.
 CheS-Mapper can be used to analyze the relationship between the structure of chemical compounds, their physico-chemical properties, and biological or toxic effects.
 It embeds a dataset into 3D space, such that compounds with similar feature values are close to each other.
 CheS-Mapper is generic and can be employed with different kinds of features.
-Figure 1 shows an embedding that is based on physico-chemical (PC) descriptors: we determined that both datasets have very similar PC feature values.
+Figure 1 shows an embedding that is based on physico-chemical (PC) descriptors.
+Martin: explain light colors at bottom of histograms In this example, CheS-Mapper applied a principal components analysis to map compounds according to their physico-chemical (PC) feature values into 3D space.
+Both datasets have in 7